0xWOLAND/cc_from_rust/README.md

-This is an example of calling C++ functions from Rust
+This is an example of calling C++ functions from Rust.
+Exports a C++ Bazel Project to a Rust Bazel and Rust Cargo Frontend.